 Elray's Live and Dive is downtown Iowa City's newest bar and features the best live music from all genres & styles along with some amazing drinks!
 Follow us on social media for the latest & greatest happenings at 211 Iowa Ave!
 21+ at all times to enter.
 Food available from our neighbors at Players Sports Bar and Grill.
 Order through your phone and they'll bring it right to your table!
+You are also welcome to bring in food from any of our amazing downtown neighboring restaurants to enjoy at Elray's!

 Contact Bob@elraysliveanddive.com for music booking.